chrisdiana/cdmedia.github.io/_posts/2015-01-27-getting-started-with-slim-framework.md

 Now that we have our Slim app up and running, we need to get items from the database.
-We are going to create a new route so that when a user (or device) hits your base url `/cars`, it will return a list of all cars in the database in JSON format.
+We are going to create a new route so that when a user (or device) hits your base url and then `/cars`, it will return a list of all cars in the database in JSON format.
 Right below your `home` route (and above the `$app->run()`) add:

 ```